engineervix/cookiecutter-wagtail-vix/README.md

 ### Automation

 - [ ] Automate Steps 1 to 10 by adding these in the `post_gen_project` hook or incorporating them in invoke's `tasks.py`
-- [ ] The cookiecutter prompt asks if you wanna use bootswatch themes.
-If you say "n", it shouldn't prompt you with another question on which bootswatch theme to use!
-See [this](https://github.com/polyswarm/participant-template/issues/2) and [that](https://github.com/cookiecutter/cookiecutter/issues/913).

 ### Testing and Code Quality

 - [ ] Improve test coverage for the generated wagtail project
 - [ ] Setup integrated tests / e2e tests (Cypress / Selenium ?)
 - [ ] Improve on code style (*This is already in progress*)

 ### CI/CD / Production